 |Buried At||Lake of the Woods Cemetery, Kenora, Ontario|

 Myer Harris was born on 13 February 1879 in the Chelsea area of London, England.
 His forename was originally spelled as Mier but was changed along the way to Myer.
-His father Hyman Harris was from Spitalfields, London, while his his mother Sophia Stephany was from Southwark in Surrey.
+His father Hyman Harris was from Spitalfields, London, while his mother Sophia Stephany was from Southwark in Surrey.
 The couple had married in 1875 in London.
-Children born to the family were Rosetta (1877), Myer, Leah (abt 1883), Ezekel (1884), and Jane (abt 1887).
-His father was a groundskeeper for Jewish cemeteries, first for the Queens Elms Jews Cemetery in Chelsea, and then for the Jews Cemetery in Edmonton, London.
+Children born to the family were Rosetta (1877), Myer, Henry (1881), Leah (1883), Ezekiel (1884), and Jane (abt 1887).
+Ezekiel would adopt the name Charles.
+Their father was a resident groundskeeper for Jewish cemeteries, first for the Queens Elms Jews Cemetery in Chelsea, and then for the Jews Cemetery in Edmonton, London.
 In the 1891 England census he was also listed as the ‘sexton church’.

-It is thought that Myer immigrated to Canada in 1897, settling in Rat Portage (later renamed Kenora) in northwestern Ontario where he secured work with the Canadian Pacific Railway.
+It is thought that Myer immigrated to Canada in 1897, working first in Toronto as a gardener and then settling in Rat Portage (later renamed Kenora in 1905) in northwestern Ontario to work in the Sultana Gold Mine.
+In 1900, he secured work with the Canadian Pacific Railway.
 On 17 January 1906 he married Rose Barrell.
 Rose, born in Wandsworth, London in 1882, was the daughter of Daniel and Mary Ann (née Parry) Barrell.
-Her brother Daniel had immigrated to nearby Keewatin in 1897 and Rose followed a couple of years later.
-At the time of the marriage Myer’s occupation was given as fireman.
-For the 1911 Canada census Myer, Rose and son Reginald were living on Second Street, Reginald born in February of 1909.
+Her brother Daniel had immigrated to nearby Keewatin in 1897 and her sister Myra Ellen followed, settling in Rat Portage and marrying George Albown Moore in 1902.
+Rose joined her siblings and entered nursing school in Kenora.
+At the time of the marriage Myer’s occupation was given as fireman and Rose withdrew from nursing school.
+Myer’s brother Charles arrived in 1908, but died of the Spanish Flu in 1918.
+For the 1911 Canada census Myer, Rose and son Reginald (Reg) Derwood, were living on Second Street, Reginald born in February of 1909.
 A daughter Rosamond Sophia was born in February of 1913.

 Myer signed his attestation papers in Winnipeg, Manitoba on 30 January 1917, occupation given as locomotive engineer and next of kin his wife Rose in Kenora.
 Standing 5 feet 3 inches tall, he had ‘steel grey’ eyes and grey hair.
 A Kenora newspaper article of the seventh of February spoke of Myer, along with 31 other Kenora men that had signed up for overseas service with the No 1 Skilled Railway Operators, passing through Kenora heading east on the first leg of the journey to the front.